-The Spokane River and Lake Spokane have been placed on the State of Washington's 303(d) list of impaired waters because of elevated concentrations of polychlorinated biphenyls (PCBs).
-To address these impairments, the Washington State Department of Ecology (Ecology) has been pursuing a toxics reduction strategy that included the establishment of a Spokane River Regional Toxics Task Force (Task Force) to identify and reduce PCBs at their source in the watershed.
+The Spokane River and Lake Spokane have been placed on the State of Washington's 303(d) list of impaired waters because of elevated concentrations of polychlorinated biphenyls (PCBs) in fish tissue, as specified by Washington's Water Quality Assessment Listing Methodology to Meet Clean Water Act Requirements (Water Quality Program Policy 1-11)1.
+To address these impairments, the Washington State Department of Ecology (Ecology) has been pursuing a toxics reduction strategy that included the establishment of the Spokane River Regional Toxics Task Force (Task Force) to identify and reduce PCBs at their source in the watershed.